-ELI5 Bitcoin: Bitcoin is pretty technical, and understanding it isn’t easy.
+Explain Bitcoin: Bitcoin is technical, and understanding it isn’t easy.
 Understanding how the Internet works isn’t easy either.
 None of us think about how the protocol level of the Internet works, but we can all surf from page to page seamlessly.

 Bitcoin is no different.
-The protocol level that we all think of Bitcoin is the base layer for the decentralized financial industry, and is laying the foundations for so much innovation it’s hard to quantify what is possible with a decentralized, trustless and secure network.
+The protocol level that we all think of Bitcoin is the base layer for the decentralized financial industry, and is laying the foundations for so much innovation it’s hard to quantify what is possible.

-Like the Internet, you don’t really need to know all the intricacies of how Bitcoin works, but if you’re interested in a basic understanding, allow me to ELI5 Bitcoin for you.
+Like the Internet, you don’t really need to know all the intricacies of how Bitcoin works, but if you’re interested in a basic understanding, allow me to explain Bitcoin for you…

-Let’s just say there’s you and me in a room, and I hand you a dollar.
+Let’s just say there’s you and me in a room, and I give you a dollar.
 I gave the dollar to you, and now you have it and I don’t.

 We didn’t need anybody else to verify the transaction, and I can’t take it back unless you give me it back.
 That dollar is yours now to do whatever you like with it.